websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/enabling-automated-live-chat-systems.md

    **Inherit or Override**: Sites inherit configuration from Instance Settings, unless configured otherwise in the site's Site Settings.

-1. Select your Chat Provider and input the [Account ID or token](#getting-the-chat-provider-account-id-or-token) given to you from your Chat Provider.
+1. Select your Chat Provider and input the [Account ID or token](#getting-the-chat-provider-account-id-or-token) given to you by your Chat Provider.

     ![Chat provider options](./enabling-automated-live-chat-systems/images/06.png)